nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+*MyInsuRec* is **the desktop app for financial advisors**.
+If you are a financial advisor looking for an app to better manage your clients and meetings and ease your mental load, then look no further. *MyInsuRec* can also boost your productivity with features to quickly look up client and meetings details.
+Beyond that, *MyInsuRec* also has features to help you improve your customer relations.

-MyInsuRec is a **desktop app for financial advisors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, MyInsuRec can get your client and meeting management tasks done faster than traditional GUI apps.
+*MyInsuRec* is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, *MyInsuRec* can get your client and meeting management tasks done faster than traditional GUI apps.

+*MyInsuRec* is available for the Linux, Windows and macOS operating systems.

 * Table of Contents
 {:toc}